3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Main results and applications

 Recent studies suggest that NLTE effects become critical in the structure of KN after a few ($\sim $ 4 to 5 days) after the merger.
 In terms of thermodynamics, the general effect of NLTE is that it leads to progressively increasing kinetic temperature and ionization fractions with time, opposite to what simplified LTE calculations suggest \citep[e.g.][]{Hotokezaka2021, Pognan2022a, Pognan2023}.
 The temperature rise is thought to continue for months to a year, until adiabatic cooling sets in (priv. comm.
 A. Jerkstrand).
 Detailed calculations of NLTE opacities and number densities show that only at very early times (1 to 2 days) after the merger, level populations of the key species, such as Ce II and Pt III, are nearly thermalised and the LTE equilibrium is achieved \citep{Pognan2022b}.
 However, substantial (many orders of magnitude) de-population of upper energy states is achieved at later times ($\gtrsim 5$ days) after the merger due to very low densities, and hence inefficient collisional thermalisation and dominance of spontaneous radiative de-excitations.
 The LTE opacity can therefore be over-estimated by a factor of 2 (as for Pt III at early epochs) to a factor of $\sim 1\,000$ (as for Ce II 20 days after merger), which is due to a failure of the Saha ionization equilibrium to produce realistic ionization fractions \citep{Pognan2022b}.
 This major effect of NLTE on the population of main opacity sources, in this case Ce II, is demonstrated in Fig. \ref{fig:Pognan2022}, (c) \citet{Pognan2022b}.

-For He I and Sr II, due to their particular atomic structure, the NLTE effects may arise in strong IR lines at 1.08 $\mu$m (He I: 10830 \AA, and Sr II: 10037, 10327, 10914 \AA) due to the over-ionization (relative to Saha equilibrium) caused by non-thermal electrons produced in radioactive $\beta$-decays \citep{Tarumi2023}.
+For He I and Sr II, due to their particular atomic structure, the NLTE effects may arise in strong IR lines at 1.08 $\mu$m (He I: 10830 \AA, and Sr II: 10037, 10327, 10914 \AA).
+These NLTE effects are associated with over-ionization (relative to Saha equilibrium) caused by non-thermal electrons produced in radioactive $\beta$-decays \citep{Tarumi2023}, as also explored using an approximate NLTE model in \citet{Brethauer2026}.
 These spectral lines are critical for the interpretation of the PCyg like feature around 700--900 nm \citep{Watson2019}, which is thought to provide a strong evidence for r-process synthesis in NSM.
+We note that the He model of \citep{Tarumi2023} leads to a good fit to these near-IR spectral features at early times, 1.4 days, if the photoionization is suppressed.
+Interestingly, another study by \citet{Sneppen2024} reach a different conclusion: that if photo-ionization in He is included, the observed feature at this epoch cannot be reproduced, unless the entire ejecta is composed of He.
 We refer the reader to \citet{Pognan2023}, who provide a parametric study of the evolution of thermodynamic structure and NLTE synthetic spectra of kilonovae.

 From the available body of evidence, it can be concluded that a more comprehensive understanding of NLTE effects in light elements, like He, and in trans-Fe-group species, is critical for the interpretation and analysis of nucleosynthesis in compact binary mergers \citep[][]{Perego2022, Tarumi2023}.